 Product Roadmap¶

-For the latest milestone status and issue tracking, see the GitHub milestones.
+For the latest status and issue tracking, see the public JIM Roadmap project board.

 The first stable release, delivering a production-ready identity lifecycle platform.